L.A. Law: Series history

 L.A.
 Laws two-hour pilot movie aired on Monday, September 15, 1986.
 An encore aired in place of Saturday Night Live on September 27, 1986, being a rare scripted rerun in that late-night slot.

 The original time period was Friday, 10:00 p.m., following Miami Vice, but after struggling there, it assumed NBC's prized Thursday, 10:00 p.m.
 (9:00 p.m.
 Central) time slot in the Must See TV primetime block from another Bochco-produced show, Hill Street Blues (from which Bochco had been dismissed at the end of that show's fifth season by then-MTM President Arthur Price).
 The show was itself eventually replaced by another hit ensemble drama, ER.

-Co-creator Terry Louise Fisher was fired from the series in season 2 and filed a well-publicized lawsuit with Bochco and the studio.
+Co-creator Terry Louise Fisher was fired from the series in season 2 and filed a well-publicized lawsuit with Bochco and the studio that resulted in a settlement.
 Bochco and Fisher had also co-created the 1987 John Ritter series Hooperman for ABC.

 The scene in season 5 where Leland McKenzie (Richard Dysart) was shown in bed with his enemy Rosalind Shays (Diana Muldaur) was ranked as the 38th greatest moment in television (the list originally appeared in an issue of EGG Magazine).
-The episode "Good To The Last Drop" in which Rosalind met her demise—falling into an open elevator shaft—was ranked No. 91 on TV Guide's 100 Greatest Episodes of All Time.
+The episode "Good to the Last Drop" in which Rosalind met her demise—falling into an open elevator shaft—was ranked No. 91 on TV Guide's 100 Greatest Episodes of All Time.
 It was referenced in The Star Trek Encyclopedia (prior to L.A.
 Law, Muldaur had played Dr. Katherine Pulaski during season 2 of Star Trek: The Next Generation) in which Pulaski's biography says: "There is no truth to the rumor that an ancestor of Dr. Pulaski was killed falling down the elevator shaft at a prestigious Los Angeles law firm."After co-writing the feature film, From the Hip, Boston attorney David E. Kelley was hired by Bochco during the first season of L.A.
 Law.
 Kelley went on to critical and commercial success as show-runner of the series before leaving to create Picket Fences.
 While on L.A.
 Law, Kelley and Bochco co-created Doogie Howser, M.D. as the first Steven Bochco Productions series for a major, ten-series deal with ABC.
 Shortly thereafter, Bochco was offered the job as President of ABC Entertainment, but he turned it down.